 At first glance Root Cause Analysis appears to be simplicity itself.
 The results are logical and easy to understand.
 This makes the method powerful.
 But getting good results is not a trick but a mindset.

 To perform effective Root Cause Analysis requires a different way of looking at and thinking about incidents and quality problems.
-The Hadrion training is designed to accomplish this shift in mindset.
+The Hadrion training is designed to accomplish this mindset.
 From start to finish the participants are confronted with several (real) safety or quality incidents.
 They immediately have to apply the theory.
 They learn and adapt on the spot.
 The training is no place for idly listening.

 Participants will also analyze an incident from their own work environment.